CycloneDX/cyclonedx-node-npm/docs/how.md

 Sometimes `npm-ls` got hiccups - caused by individual broken project installation or bugs with `npm`.
 Then, this tool may also read `package.json` files inside the `node_module` directory as an additional information source.

+Expected transformations, assumptions and results are [described here](result.md).